 The Small and Medium Sized Business Recovery Grant program offers fully funded grants to businesses in British Columbia.
 These funds are meant to support businesses during and after COVID-19.

-The program runs until March 31, 2021, or until the funds are fully allocated, whichever comes first.
+Initially available until March 31, 2021, this program has now been extended to August 31, 2021, or until all funds are utilized — whichever comes first.

 What funds can businesses receive under this grant?